-Students completing the requirements for a bachelor of science (BS) degree in business and economics with a concentration in accounting will be prepared to enter the business and nonprofit world as ethical leaders and excellent accountants, able to pass the CPA exam and communicate effectively in professional settings.
+Students completing the requirements for a bachelor of science (BS) degree in business with a concentration in accounting will be prepared to enter the business and nonprofit world as ethical leaders and excellent accountants, able to pass the CPA exam and communicate effectively in professional settings.

 BSE 2110 – Financial Accounting

 BSE 2120 – Managerial Accounting

 A study of generally accepted accounting principles and techniques for measurement and reporting of financial information in a balance sheet, income statement, and statement of cash flows.
 It includes an introduction to analysis and interpretation of financial data for decision-making purposes.